palonso/pecmae/genre-dataset/README.md

 Wikipedia genres are semi-manually parsed from https://en.wikipedia.org/wiki/List_of_music_genres_and_styles.
 Only "Popular" category (popular music) is used for simplicity.

+# Genre prototypes

+`selected-genres.yaml` contains the list of preselected genres (common genres, present both in Discogs 400 styles and AllMusic).

+We use tracks listed in the "Song Highlights" for each genre on AllMusic as prototypes ([example](https://www.allmusic.com/style/ambient-ma0000002571/songs)).

 # Creating the genre dataset with Spotify API
 - `selected-genres.yaml` contains a list of genres preselected for building the dataset.
 - Create `selected-genres` file (each line string is a genre, see `src/test_genre_list` for an example) from `selected-genres.yaml`.